 The RISP linacs have been presented.
 In the design, four different cavities, QWR, HWR, SSR1 and SSR2, were used to accelerate the beam in the linac.
 The number of cavities per cryomodule at each section was optimized to minimize the total number of cavities required for efficient acceleration.
 We emphasized the stability of operation, the flexibility of maintenance, and the minimization of beam loss.
-The prototype of superconducting cavities have been fabricated and tested in the cryogenic temperature.
+The ECR ion source and RFQ have been fabricated and tested.
+The superconducting cavities have been fabricated and tested in the cryogenic temperature.
 The result shows that the target value of Q-factor is achieved with a margin.
-The box-shaped and cylindrical cryomodules are designed for hosting cavities.
+The boxshaped and cylindrical cryomodules are designed for hosting cavities.
 The thermal load of the cryomodules is measured.